francesco9820/JavaScriptAssessment/README.md

 # JavaScriptAssessment
-A repository keeping a javascript assessment for Fimento
+A repository keeping a javascript assessment for Fimento.
+The code is entirely written in Javascript.